2012 Tour de Suisse: Stage 1

 For the third successive year, the race began with a short individual time trial in around the city of Lugano.
 Although starting and finishing at relatively the same height above sea level, the stage had a small hill – the western flank of Monte Brè – around midway through the 7.3 km parcours, being used in the race for the second year in succession, after then-world time trial champion Fabian Cancellara won the stage in a time of 9' 41" in 2011.
 Race organisers expected the best time for the stage to be four seconds slower than Cancellara's time from 2011, predicting a winning time of 9' 45" for the stage.
-After returning from injury in May's Bayern-Rundfahrt, Cancellara of was the undoubted favourite for the stage, having won the opening stage of the race on five separate occasions.
+After returning from injury in May's Bayern-Rundfahrt, Cancellara of was the undoubted favourite for the stage, having won the opening stage of the race on five occasions.